realdegrees/respawntimer/README.md

 - Run `npm start`
 - Converse with the bot

-# Development
+# Development and Debugging
-For rapid development you can use the VSCode debugging tool.
-- Run `npm run build:watch` to start `tsc` in watch mode
+- Terminal > Run `npm run dev`
-- Navigate to the debug tab in VSCode
-- Select the `Debug Bot (Backend)` task and run it
+- VSCode > Run `Debug Bot (Backend)` task

+Both methods start the typsescript compiler in watch mode and restart the program on changes.
+The VSCode launch task has a debugger attached to it automatically.

 # Testing
 If you want to run automated tests on a fork
 - Add the above environment variables to the repo's secrets If you want to run manual tests on your machine
 - Run `npm test` in [backend](backend)

-The Bot now runs in debug mode, any changes to the program will automatically restart the bot.